Sn0wCh1ld/ECPhoneNumberFormatter/README.md

 This is the exact same number formatter from the enriquez repo, but now supports other country codes than +1.
 However, it still only supports the X (XXX) XXX-XXXX phone number format.
 Everything else is the same.

+Also, you only have to drag the folder titled "ECPhoneNumberFormatter" (that contains exactly two files, ECPhoneNumberFormatter.h and ECPhoneNumberFormatter.m) into Xcode for it to work.
+If you bring in the contents of the entire repo, for some reason it doesn't work until you delete the "tests folder".
+If you have trouble installing it, feel free to contact me on Twitter @JustinAlexP.

 ## Usage

 ### Format a number